devsecops-workshop/workshop-guide/content/13-rhacs-pipeline/_index.md

 - The script action pulls the `roxctl` binary into the pipeline workspace so you'll always have a version compatible with your ACS version.
 - The most important bit is the `roxctl` execution, of course.
   - it executes the `image check` command
-  - only checks against policies from category **Deepspace** that was created above.
+  - only checks against policies from category **Workshop** that was created above.
 This way you can check against a subset of policies!
   - defines the image to check and it's digest

 ### Add the Task to the Pipeline